kailash-manasarovar/statement/docs/timeline/2026/january.md

 ### A sinister man in the newsagents

-- I feel, again, like if I leave the house anything could happen to me.
+- Back in London I feel, again, like if I leave the house anything could happen to me.
 - I pop up the road to get pizza and a loaf of bread.
-- A sinister cockney man comes into the newsagents right behind me and says "nice weather for ducks".
+- A sinister cockney man comes into the newsagents right behind me and says at my shoulder; "nice weather for ducks".
-- The shopkeeper is concerned about him and watches his every move.
+- The shopkeeper is concerned about him and is watching his every move.
 - I wonder if he is suggesting I'm a sitting duck.